breuerfelix/king-bot-api/README.md

 **village:** _(non case-sensitiv)_
 name of the village from where the lists are going to be send
-could also be an array of villages
+could also be an array of villages if you need same lists in same interval for different villages

 **interval:**
 interval of sending the lists _in seconds_